ioccc-src/winner/bugs.md

 	   55 | main(int v,char **c){ O=r_; _d=c;
 	      |                               ^

-Please do not change this.
+Please do not change this either.

 # 2000